All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 They take place through weekly meetings and allow you to connect with local people facing similar situations to yourself.

-Al-Anon Family Meetings are also an option to help your family.
+Al-Anon and Alateen Family Meetings are also an option to help your family.

 They are set up to offer support to families affected by alcohol misuse.